 “We are both way too emotional to be in the same room.”

 Oh, the responses I have for you. *cue evil laugh* Honestly, though, most of the objections I hear from people can be overcome.
-Some may take time, others might need some intervention (like therapeutic counselling), but irrespective of what needs to happen to make the family suitable for mediation – it was probably going to have to happen anyway.
+Some may take time, and others might need some intervention (like therapeutic counselling), but irrespective of what needs to happen to make the family suitable for mediation – it was probably going to have to happen anyway.

 For a person to agree to a resolution, whether by mediation or negotiation (the next option), they need to be in the headspace to make that decision.
 The only forum that can achieve a resolution for a family without the parties being ready and able to agree is by litigation.
 That’s court.
 That’s when a judge, who doesn’t know your family from a bar of soap, makes the best decision they can on the evidence to fix your families issues.
 More on that later.